 The Delta ISB prepared a discussion paper during the latter months of 2019, titled: Toward a Preemptive Ecology for Rapid, Global, and Increasingly Irreversible Environmental Change (http://deltacouncil.ca.gov/pdf/isb/meeting-materials/2019-11-25rapid-change.pdf).
-The paper was written to promote discussion of this important issue, and it should be stated that not all of the Delta ISB members endorsed all of the paper's content in its entirety.
+The paper was written to promote discussion of this important issue in the process of seeking consensus within the Delta ISB.

-DRAFT (3/15/2020)
+DRAFT (4/2/2020)

-The thesis of the paper is that although the Delta has experienced rapid human-driven environmental change ever since the Gold Rush of 1849 to 1850, the changes are now more rapid, more pervasive, and are accelerating.
-Historically, scientists have studied, and managers have responded to the changes after the fact-for example, by adjusting water flows and restoring habitats to enhance salmon migration toward historic levels.
-Scientific research and management responses have lagged behind the pace of environmental changes.
-Early response options were lost while populations of native species declined and non-natives better suited to the changed environment thrived.1 With changes in underlying conditions projected to be more rapid and more uncertain in the future, such lags will make science and management increasingly less effective.
+The thesis of the paper is that although the Delta has experienced rapid human-driven environmental change ever since the Gold Rush of 1849, the changes are now more rapid, more pervasive, and are accelerating.
+Historically, scientists have studied and managers have responded to the changes after the fact-for example, by adjusting the timing of water flows and restoring habitats in order to reverse recent declines in salmon migration.
+However, scientific research and management responses have lagged behind the pace of environmental changes.
+Early response options became less effective as populations of native species declined and non-native species better suited to the changed environment thrived.1 With changes in underlying conditions projected to be more rapid and more uncertain in the future, such lags will make science and management increasingly less effective.

-The Delta ISB's discussion paper identifies several ways in which Delta science could be more deliberately forward-looking, including:
+The Delta ISB's discussion paper focused on how rapid environmental change challenges ecology.
+A search for more forward-looking approaches identified several ways in which not only ecological science and management but Delta science overall could be more deliberately forward-looking.
+These included:

-- Enhancing the resilience of systems so that they adapt to change while retaining key system properties. - Undertaking scenario analyses to organize thinking about possible future directions ecosystems might take. - Undertaking horizon scanning by interdisciplinary teams to better foresee possible future directions. - Eliciting the judgement of experts from multiple disciplines in a Delphi or similar process to better foresee and respond to possible futures. - Focusing science more directly on foreseeable management needs. - Accelerating the synthesis, interpretation, and communication of science for management.
+- Enhancing the resilience of systems so that they adapt to change while retaining key system properties. - Undertaking scenario analyses to organize thinking about possible future directions ecosystems might take. - Undertaking horizon scanning by interdisciplinary teams to better foresee possible future directions. - Eliciting the judgement of experts from multiple disciplines in a Delphi or similar process to foresee and respond to possible futures. - Focusing science more directly on foreseeable management needs. - Accelerating the synthesis, interpretation, and communication of science for management.